Skip to content

 What Whales Were Doing While Bears Piled In

-Big players started grabbing ORBS tokens before the price went up, and it was easy to spot.
+Big players started grabbing orbs token before the price went up, and it was easy to spot.

 MEXC's data shows that big wallets bought a lot of ORBS in mid-February, when the price was below one cent.
 Smart traders notice when people buy a stock when not many shares are changing hands.
 This often means the stock price will soon jump.
 The sudden jump in trading volume surprised traders on multiple exchanges.